pachterlab/varseek/docs/build.md

 | c.9_13delinsAAT  | mut3   | seq3   | -> Apply mutation 3 to sequence 3
 | ...              | ...    | ...    |

-'mutation' = Column containing the mutations to be performed written in standard mutation annotation (see below) 'seq_ID' = Column containing the identifiers of the sequences to be mutated (must correspond to the string following the > character in the 'sequences' fasta file; do NOT include spaces or dots) 'mut_ID' = Column containing an identifier for each mutation (optional).
+'mutation' = Column containing the variants to be performed written in standard mutation annotation (see below) 'seq_ID' = Column containing the identifiers of the sequences to be mutated (must correspond to the string following the > character in the 'sequences' fasta file; do NOT include spaces or dots) 'mut_ID' = Column containing an identifier for each mutation (optional).

 Alternatively: Input mutation(s) as a string or list, e.g., 'c.2C>T' or ['c.2C>T', 'c.1A>C'].
-If a list is provided, the number of mutations must equal the number of input sequences.
+If a list is provided, the number of variants must equal the number of input sequences.

 For more information on the standard mutation annotation, see https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1867422/.

-Alternatively, 'mutations' can be a string specifying a supported database, which will automatically download both the mutation database and corresponding reference sequence (if the 'sequences' is not a path).
+Alternatively, 'variants' can be a string specifying a supported database, which will automatically download both the mutation database and corresponding reference sequence (if the 'sequences' is not a path).
-To see the supported combinations of mutations and sequences, either
+To see the supported combinations of variants and sequences, either
 1) run `vk build --help` from the command line, or
 2) run varseek.varseek_build.print_valid_values_for_variants_and_sequences_in_varseek_build() in python

 **Optional input-related arguments**
 `-vc` `--var_column`
-Name of the column containing the mutations to be performed in `mutations`.
+Name of the column containing the variants to be performed in `variants`.
 Default: 'mutation'.

 `-sic` `--seq_id_column`
-Name of the column containing the IDs of the sequences to be mutated in `mutations`.
+Name of the column containing the IDs of the sequences to be mutated in `variants`.
 Default: 'seq_ID'.

 `-vic` `--var_id_column`
-Name of the column containing the IDs of each mutation in `mutations`.
+Name of the column containing the IDs of each mutation in `variants`.
 Optional.
 Default: use <seq_ID>_<mutation> for each row.

 `-gtf` `--gtf`
 Path to a .gtf file.
 When providing a genome fasta file as input for 'sequences', you can provide a .gtf file here and the input sequences will be defined according to the transcript boundaries, e.g. 'path/to/genome_annotation.gtf'.
 Default: None

 `-gtic` `--gtf_transcript_id_column`
-Column name in the input `mutations` file containing the transcript ID.
+Column name in the input `variants` file containing the transcript ID.
 In this case, column `seq_id_column` should contain the chromosome number.
 Required when `gtf` is provided.
 Default: None

 **Optional mutant sequence generation/filtering arguments**